 Are "away" electives allowed?

 Yes.
-We do allow "away" electives within the United States, provided adequate notice is given and the required paperwork is completed.
-The resident is in good standing in the program.
+We do allow "away" electives within the United States based on GME policies, provided adequate notice is given, the required paperwork is completed and the resident is in good standing in the program.

 Do you participate in the National Matching Services (NMS)?

 No, all applicants are matched through the National Resident Matching Program (NRMP).